 Yes, you will still be able to raise your eyebrows following treatment although the amount will be reduced if the forehead is treated.

 It’s helpful if you don’t wear makeup when you come in for the procedure – but don’t worry, we can take it off for you.
 If you’re prone to bruising, you may want to get some arnica or bromelain.
 If you have an important event coming up, you should schedule your treatment so you have an appropriate amount of time between the procedure and your event.
-Remember, Botox takes a couple of weeks to work, and you may need an adjustment at this time.
+Remember, wrinkle relaxation takes a couple of weeks to work, and you may need an adjustment at this time.

 If you’re prone to bruising, you may wish to use arnica or bromelain.
 For areas such as the crow’s feet, where there may be a large number of small veins, we use a small device to help us visualise these veins through the skin more easily.

 Whilst complications are rare, they can and do happen from time to time.
 This could be something like a bruise following treatment, or a drooping of the eyelid or eyebrow.
-This is very uncommon and can be caused by either using too much Botox, or it being placed in the incorrect area – or sometimes it can diffuse into the wrong muscle.
+This is very uncommon and can be caused by either using too much wrinkle relaxation, or it being placed in the incorrect area – or sometimes it can diffuse into the wrong muscle.
 We prefer a ‘start low and go slow’ approach, to minimise the risk of anything like this occurring.
 Side effects can include headache (which is not uncommon the first time after treatment), general tiredness or nausea, temporary drooping of the eyelid of eyebrow, double vision and neck weakness.
-Although it sounds strange, in some people an unusual eyebrow position can actually be caused by not using enough Botox and the muscle raising the eyebrow becomes over active!
+Although it sounds strange, in some people an unusual eyebrow position can actually be caused by not using enough wrinkle relaxation and the muscle raising the eyebrow becomes over active!
 This can be easily remedied by adding more of course.